agplusman/kata-gpt/kata.md

 For each component rated as high or medium risk, provide one fitness function in pseudo-code for each of the following measures: operational, structural, and process, to support governance and automation.
 Additionally list mitigation strategies, enhancements, and their cost implications.

 E. Architecture as Code
 For the next section, first ask the user to choose a code format: Structurizr (s), ArchiMate (a), or Mermaid.js (m).
 Then, output the complete design in C4 DSL code, detailing Containers and Components.
-Note that the earlier mentioned components are equivalent to Containers.
 Provide a further level of granularity by detailing the Components within these Containers.

 Output Table 5: Provide details of component communications such as Events and Topics,  Messages and Queues and describe where they are synchronous,  asynchronous including reasons why selected.